Patient education: Menopausal hormone therapy (Beyond the Basics)

-Breast cancer — There is a small increased risk of breast cancer in women who took combined estrogen-progestin therapy, but not in women who took estrogen alone.
-Experts think that it takes about 10 years or more of estrogen use (alone) before the risk goes up, but only five to six years if you take both hormones.
+Breast cancer — There is a small increased risk of breast cancer in women who took combined estrogen-progestin therapy but not in women who took estrogen alone.
+Experts think that it takes approximately 10 years or more of estrogen use (alone) before the risk goes up but only five to six years if you take both hormones.
 After that, the risk will continue to go higher if you keep taking estrogen.
 This is discussed in detail separately.
 (See "Menopausal hormone therapy and the risk of breast cancer".)

 Dementia — In women who took combined estrogen-progestin or estrogen alone, there was no significant improvement in memory or thinking, but there was an increase in the risk of developing dementia.
 However, some experts think that estrogen treatment might be helpful for preventing dementia if you take it in the early years after menopause (although this is not proven); taking it many years after menopause seems to be harmful.

-Depression — Some women develop depression for the first time during the few years leading up to menopause.
+Depression — Many women experience anxiety and/or depression during the transition to the menopause.
 Some studies show that estrogen treatment helps improve mood and decrease depression.
 However, some women need to be treated with both estrogen and an antidepressant to feel completely better.
+Once women reach their postmenopausal years and their hormones are stable, they usually begin to feel better.
 (See "Patient education: Depression in adults (Beyond the Basics)".)